azzco/azzco.github.io/_posts/2021-12-04-Using-the-Theme.md

 ---
 ```

-There's more about header overlay - writting text on top of image.
+There's more about header overlay - writing text on top of image.
 I don't see myself bothering with that for a while, this note might serve as a reminder.

 ## Navigation
 Navigational links, like the lone "Quick-Start Guide" that's currently available, are read from: `_data/navigation.yml`.